 Application Programming Interfaces (API) are a central piece of how we currently build our websites.

-Most web sites today are using APIs in the background to both retrieve/present data and to expose their own data to other applications.
+Most websites today are using APIs in the background to both retrieve/present data and expose their own data to other applications.

-If you’re unfamiliar with web-services, think RESTful APIs.
+If you’re unfamiliar with web services, think of RESTful APIs.

-Sending data through XML or JSON format to be consumed by client-sided applications.
+Sending data through XML or JSON format to be consumed by client-side applications.

 Incorporating AJAX techniques on your website allows the ability to fetch data for a specific component of your website is far more efficient than reloading the entire page.